BEHIND THE WHEEL: Porsche 911 Carrera S

 SATURDAY JULY 25, 2015

 I am not going to beat about and go straight to the point because the 991 Carrera is quite the perfect car.
-Torque has been spread throughout the rev range giving the car more urgency down low so there’s no need to reach for higher rpm compared to its predecessor in city drives.
+Torque has been spread throughout the rev range giving the car more urgency down low so there is no need to reach for higher rpm compared to its predecessor in city drives.
 Having a newer version of the PDK, low speed jerkings are a thing of the past.
 Gears now shift within a blink of an eye, up or down and in and out of coasting.
 The comfort that these suspensions provide too have been vastly improved enabling the Carrera to crunch more miles than ever.

 PRO